-BRITISH COLUMBIA – Ongoing metallurgical tests of samples from the Kutcho copper-zinc project 100 km east of Dease Lake delivered better results than in an earlier pre-feasibility study for Kutcho Copper Corp. of Vancouver.
+BRITISH COLUMBIA – Ongoing metallurgical tests of samples from the Kutcho copper-zinc project 100 km east of Dease Lake delivered better results than in an earlier pre-feasibility study for Kutcho Copper Corp

 The recent locked cycle tests on material from the Main lens point to 92.3% copper and 84.2% zinc recoveries.
 Tests were conducted on composite A, which had precious and base metal grades that approximate those of the measured and indicated resource, as was the pyrite content.
 Other tests were run on composite B, which had a higher pyrite grade.